-The Owner agrees with the Council to give the Council prompt written notice of any change in ownership of any of its interests in the Site occurring before all the obligations under this Deed have been discharged.
-Such notice to give details of the transferee's full name and registered office (if a company or usual address if not) together with the area of the Site or unit of occupation purchased by reference to a plan.
+The Owner agrees with the Council to give the Council 28 days written notice of any change in ownership of any of its interests in the Site occurring before all the obligations under this Deed have been discharged.
+Such notice to be given no later than 28 days from any change of ownership and to give details of the transferee's full name and registered office (if a company or usual address if not) together with the area of the Site or unit of occupation purchased by reference to a plan.